paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.google.protobuf:protobuf-java  2.6.1
- - a level        5 dependency among 3 (possibly transitive) uses

-2017-12-21 20:09  3.5.1
+   - a level 5 dependencies among 3 (possibly transitive) uses 2017-12-21 20:09  3.5.1
 2017-11-13 22:34  3.5.0
 2017-08-15 22:07  3.4.0